InnuendoPi/Brautomat32/docs/en/README.md

  _Note: induction hobs from other manufacturers are not supported._

- _Note: this manual is under construction._
+ _Note: please use german manual with browser translation._

 ## Content